 - contributory parent

-- last remaining brother, sister or non-dependent child outside Australia
+- last remaining brother, sister or non-dependent child outside Australia, or

 Discretionary Assurance of Support

-The Department of Immigration and Citizenship has the discretion to request an Assurance of Support for these visa categories:
+The Department of Immigration and Citizenship could ask a visa applicant to get an Assurance of Support for these visa categories:

 - close ties